 Peer Review meetings are held quarterly and open to the public:

-The report uses technical terminology.
-For a guide to understanding what is being measured, click on the handbook below.
+The clinical reports use technical terminology.
+For a better understanding of what's being measured, click on the handbook below.

 Definitions and Explanations for Performance Reports

 The Wake County EMS System Peer Review Committee functions by the following NCOEMS rules.

 The EMS Peer Review Committee for an EMS System shall:

 (1) be composed of membership as defined in G.S.
 131E-155(6b).